HeySteven0508/emp-manager-app-frontend/README.md

 Database use is *MySql*

-for the backend code see [here](hhttps://github.com/HeySteven0508/emp-manager-app-backend "Backend for emp manager app"
+for the backend code see [here](https://github.com/HeySteven0508/emp-manager-app-backend "Backend for emp manager app")